ayjays132/NeuroFluxLIVE/README.md

 The `requirements.txt` file pins a CPU-only build of PyTorch so tests run even without a GPU.
+## Web Frontend Demo
+A minimal TypeScript demo is available in the `web` directory.
+Open `index.html` in a modern browser to try it.
+The page loads ambient audio and uses an animated SVG icon for both the favicon and main logo.

 ## License
 This repository is provided for research and experimentation purposes only.